thaclownminion/MacOS-Quicknotes/README.md

 # Credits:
 Creator: Apophis

-For suggestions and bugs please add an issue [here](https://github.com/thaclownminion/Descreen/issues)
+For suggestions and bugs please add an issue [here](https://github.com/thaclownminion/Descreen/issues) or contact me through my e-mail: apophisdevs@protonmail.com

-E-mail: apophisdevs@protonmail.com

 Support me to be able to expand this project and other apps: